We’ve Got Your Back, Awning Inspections Over Public Spaces

 Figure 1 – Typical awnings structure example

-Awniong 1 1
+awniong 1 1

 Awnings provide protection from the elements such as sun and rain, noting that the structural components of awnings are generally out of sight and therefore out of mind.
 If awnings are not maintained, they will increasingly pose a public health hazard, especially if a catastrophic structural failure occurs.